Higher education bubble in the United States: Recent trends

+Impact of the Coronavirus Pandemic

-The arrival of COVID-19 in the United States in 2020 merely accelerated the process.
-The novel coronavirus not only wrought havoc on the nation but also caused a severe economic downturn.
-Consequently, families chose to either delay or avoid sending their children to institutions of higher education altogether.
+The arrival of COVID-19 in the United States in 2020 merely accelerated many of the previous trends at work.
+The coronavirus not only wrought havoc on the nation but also caused a severe economic downturn.
+Consequently, families either delayed or avoided sending their children to institutions of higher education altogether.
 Undergraduate enrollments dropped even after the return of in-person classes.
-Worse still for colleges and universities, they have become dependent on foreign students for revenue because they pay full tuition fees and the international restrictions imposed to alleviate the spread of the pandemic mean that this stream of revenue will shrink substantially.
-Several permanently closed their doors by the end of the 2019–20 academic year.
-Numerous institutions, including elite ones, have suspended graduate programs in the humanities and liberal arts due to low student interest and dim employment prospects.
-Various polls indicate that growing numbers of Americans have become skeptical of the value of higher education relative to the cost and would like to see K-12 education being less focused on college preparation.
-Having witnessed the Millennials accumulating large amounts of student debts, members of Generation Z tend to be more skeptical of the value of higher education and more open to alternative educational routes and career options.
-Young men, especially whites, are increasingly looking elsewhere due to the hostility of identity politics on campus towards them, viewing them as a "privileged" group.
-Meanwhile, the number of women's colleges continues to fall, following a decades-long trend.
-Some employers are now hiring fresh graduates from high school, offering them generous bonuses, high wages, and apprenticeship programs in order to offset the ongoing labor shortage.
-In 2022, the Joe Biden administration announced an initiative aimed at expanding apprenticeship and work-based training programs in K-12 public schools in order to create a competitive and skilled workforce.
+Worse still for colleges and universities, they had become dependent on foreign students for revenue because they pay full tuition fees and the international restrictions imposed to alleviate the spread of the pandemic meant that this stream of revenue shrank substantially.
+Several colleges permanently closed their doors by the end of the 2019–20 academic year.
+Numerous institutions, including elite ones, suspended graduate programs in the humanities and liberal arts due to low student interest and dim employment prospects.
+Various polls indicated that a growing number of Americans became skeptical of the value of higher education relative to the cost and said they wanted to see K–12 education be less focused on college preparation.
+Having witnessed the Millennials accumulating large amounts of student debts, members of Generation Z also tended to be more skeptical of the value of higher education and have been more open to alternative educational routes and career options.
+Young men, especially whites, have increasingly looked elsewhere due to the hostility of identity politics on campus directed towards them.
+Meanwhile, the number of women's colleges continued to fall, following a decades-long trend.
+But community colleges have fared the worst of all, losing 37% of enrollments between 2010 and 2023.
+Prospective students have been shunning them in large numbers due to the low quality of education and student services.
+As of 2024, American institutions of higher learning were closing at a rate of one per week.